JeremyGreig/CI_Project_1_JG/README.md

 - Bugs currently remain open in two tickets on the Kanban board
   - Bug_HTML error around semantic use of H1 for non heading text.
   - Bug - Navbar not responsive.
-This was put to Copilot, but it didn't recognise any errors with the code.
+This was put to Copilot, but it didn't recognise any errors with the code. - Updated: This was fixed prior to deployment

 ## Deployment